 For a brief moment, I’d wrestled with my thoughts.
 ‘To answer, or not to answer?
 That is the question.’
 But the incessant buzz of my phone on the desk successfully guilt-tripped me into the former.
 No doubt I already knew what she was going to say though, and the sniffle-ridden greeting she gave me only confirmed my suspicions.

 “I just thought I’d let you know that I’ve done it, Simone,’ she gibbered, a lump well-lodged in her throat, “I’ve signed everything.
 All the documents are with the court office now, ready to be finalised.
 It’s officially over.
 I even took him off my Facebook.
 As if I want to see that little green circle every day telling me he’s online!
 The cheating swine.”

 After 25 years of marriage, I could only imagine the pain Mum felt signing the divorce papers from Dad.
-They’d been in each other’s lives for so long now that erasing those memories would be near impossible, especially with two children serving as permanent reminders.
-Nevertheless, hearing her histrionic tenor regurgitate the same story from its new stage of development on what felt like an hourly basis was becoming rather exasperating.
+They’d been in each other’s lives for so long that erasing those memories would be near impossible, especially with two children serving as permanent reminders.
+Nevertheless, hearing her theatrical tenor reiterate the same story from its new stage of development on what felt like an hourly basis was becoming rather exasperating.
 To be honest, working for the MI5 is probably a less intense job than this was.

 “You’ve done the right thing, Mum,’ I softly reassured her, trying to speak with conviction on a subject I’d already heard a million times, “Now you can finally begin to move on.”

 In the background, I could hear the chorus of a song playing on the radio from the corner of my apartment kitchen.
 The infectiously catchy tune began to eek its way into my ears and drowned her words